Badlands National ParkPhoto by Chris N.

 Campground Amenities and Best Uses

-Cedar Pass Campground (Developed): This is ideal for visitors who want easy access to the park's main road and visitor center, plus basic comforts.
-It's the only campground in the park with modern bathrooms, drinking water, and summertime showers.
-RV campers near Badlands National Park who need electricity will find a few hookup sites here.
+Cedar Pass Campground (Developed): This is the right call for visitors who want easy access to the park's main road and visitor center, plus basic comforts.
+It's the only in-park campground with modern bathrooms, drinking water, electric hookups, and summertime showers.
+RV campers near Badlands National Park who need electricity will find hookup sites here, and the $1 dump station at the group loop handles tank needs.
 The trade-off is minimal shade and closely spaced sites -- use the picnic shelter for sun relief and be ready for wind.
-It's perfect for catching ranger programs at night or grabbing a meal at Cedar Pass Lodge across the street.
+It's well-positioned for ranger programs at night or grabbing a meal at Cedar Pass Lodge across the street.

-Sage Creek Campground (Primitive): Choose Sage Creek if you're seeking a more wilderness-like experience or are on a tight budget.
+Sage Creek Campground (Primitive): Choose Sage Creek if you want a more wilderness-like experience or are camping on a budget.
 It's free and often less crowded, but completely without frills -- a true dry-camping experience.
-There's no light pollution, making it spectacular for Milky Way viewing and astrophotography.
-Wildlife enthusiasts love it because bison, pronghorn, and even coyotes frequent the area.
-Remember to bring everything you need (water, food, and fireless cooking gear) and have a vehicle that can handle gravel roads.
-Sage Creek is best for self-sufficient campers who value solitude over convenience.
+There's no light pollution here, making it outstanding for Milky Way viewing and astrophotography.
+Wildlife enthusiasts love it because bison, pronghorn, and coyotes frequent the area.
+Remember to bring everything you need (water, food, and fireless cooking gear), keep your rig under 18 feet, and leave the generator at home.
+Sage Creek suits self-sufficient campers who value solitude over convenience.

-Outside the Park Options: If in-park sites are full or you need additional amenities, the private campgrounds in Interior and Wall are excellent backups.
-Badlands Interior Campground (a mile from the park) offers handy comforts like a pool and electricity -- great for cooling off in summer or plugging in an RV.
-In Wall, Sleepy Hollow Campground positions you close to town services (restaurants, groceries) and breaks up a long drive, while still being a short hop into the national park the next day.
-And for the truly adventurous, dispersed camping on the Buffalo Gap National Grassland (e.g., "Nomad View") provides unparalleled scenery completely free -- just come prepared with water and be willing to be fully self-reliant.
+Outside the Park Options: If in-park sites are full or you need additional amenities, the private campgrounds in Interior and Wall are solid choices.
+Badlands Interior Campground (a mile from the park) offers comforts like a pool, electricity, and a cafe.
+In Wall, Sleepy Hollow Campground positions you close to town services and breaks up a long drive while still being a short hop to the national park.
+And for the truly independent traveler, dispersed camping on the Buffalo Gap National Grassland (Nomad View) provides views that are hard to beat -- completely free, with solid cell coverage across all carriers.

 Panoramic view of colorful sky from Buffalo Gap Dispersed Camping in Badlands National ParkPhoto by Charles M